 2013 215,879 2024 499,242

-The statistics of the Camino show that it has grown steadily year after year.
-As seen, Holy Years always significantly increase the total number of pilgrims compared to previous years.
+Camino statistics show steady year-on-year growth.
+As can be seen, Holy Years always significantly increase the total number of pilgrims compared to previous years.

-In 2017, the number of pilgrims exceeded 300,000 for the first time, a figure that dropped drastically in the COVID-19 year.
-The Camino began to recover and gained momentum again in the 2021 Holy Year, although still far from the 2017 figures.
-By 2022, the 2017 record was surpassed with more than 400,000 pilgrims, and in 2024, we came close to half a million.
+In 2017, the Camino surpassed 300,000 pilgrims for the first time, a figure that dropped dramatically during the COVID-19 year.
+The Camino began to recover and gained momentum again during the Holy Year 2021, although still far from 2017 figures.
+By 2022, the 2017 record was surpassed with more than 400,000 pilgrims, and in 2025 we surpassed half a million.

-Statistics of the Camino de Santiago routes in recent years
+Camino de Santiago route statistics in recent years

-The following table presents data from 2024, the previous four years, and the Holy Years of 2016 and 2010.
+The following table shows data for 2025, the previous five years, and for 2016 and 2010—Holy Years of the previous decade.
 Let’s take a closer look to analyze how the different Camino de Santiago routes have evolved.

 Growth of the Camino de Santiago

-The statistics of the Camino are clear.
-It is important to highlight the significance of the French Way, which remains the most traveled route.
-In second place, as usual, is the Portuguese Way, a very popular route.
+Camino statistics are clear.
+It is important to highlight the significance of the French Way, which is always the most traveled route.
+In second place, as usual, is the Portuguese Way, another very popular route.

-Meanwhile, the Portuguese Way along the Coast is experiencing significant growth in the number of pilgrims.
+Meanwhile, the Portuguese Coastal Way is experiencing significant growth in the number of pilgrims.
 This is due to its beauty, of course, and perhaps also to the international air connections offered by Porto Airport.
-Additionally, the English Way, Primitive Way, and Northern Way have also been growing in recent years.
-Even the Via de la Plata and the Camino to Finisterre and Muxía are experiencing a resurgence.
-Finally, the Winter Way and other recently officialized routes are gradually attracting more pilgrims.
+We should also highlight the English Way, Finisterre and Muxía Way, Primitive Way, and Northern Way, which have also been growing in recent years.
+The Vía de la Plata shows a slight decline, and finally the Winter Way and other routes, officially recognized in recent years, are gradually attracting more pilgrims.

-The statistics of the Camino de Santiago in recent years reflect a clear trend: the number of pilgrims has grown steadily, establishing this route as one of the most important pilgrimages in the world.
-Despite moments of crisis, such as the impact of the pandemic in 2020, the Camino has demonstrated remarkable resilience, reaching record numbers in recent years.
+The Camino de Santiago statistics in recent years reflect a clear trend: the number of pilgrims has grown steadily, consolidating this route as one of the most important pilgrimages in the world.
+Despite moments of crisis, such as the impact of the pandemic in 2020, the Camino has shown remarkable resilience, reaching record numbers in recent years.
 With current figures and the growing popularity of the Camino, the future looks promising.
 Every year, more people discover the magic of this unique experience, contributing to the evolution and preservation of a tradition that remains alive after centuries.
-And you, have you walked the Camino de Santiago yet?
+And you—have you still not walked the Camino de Santiago?